 Monarticular heat, redness, and swelling indicate infection until proven otherwise, although gout is more likely.
-When warmth, redness, and swelling involve multiple joints, evaluation for a systemic cause of joint inflammation (eg, gout, RA, viral-associated arthritis, enteropathic arthritis) with a rheumatic disease assessment (eg, anticyclic citrullinated peptide antibody [anti-CCP], rheumatoid factor [RF], ESR) is indicated.
+When warmth, redness, and swelling involve multiple joints, evaluation for a systemic cause of joint inflammation (eg, gout, RA, psoriatic arthritis, viral-associated arthritis, enteropathic arthritis) with a rheumatic disease assessment (eg, anticyclic citrullinated peptide [anti-CCP] antibody, rheumatoid factor [RF], erythrocyte sedimentation rate) is indicated.

 Foot orthoses with metatarsal pads may help redistribute and relieve pressure from the noninflamed joints.
 With excess subtalar eversion or when the feet are highly arched, an orthotic that corrects these abnormal alignments should be prescribed.
 Shoes with rocker sole modifications may also help.
 For functional hallux limitus, orthosis modifications may further help to plantarflex the 1st ray to improve metatarsophalangeal joint motion and reduce pain.
 If the 1st ray elevation cannot be reduced by these means, an extended 1st ray elevation pad may be helpful.
 For more severe limitation of 1st metatarsophalangeal motion or pain, the use of rigid orthoses, carbon fiber plates, or external shoe bars or rocker soles may be necessary to reduce motion at the joint.

 Surgery may be needed if conservative therapies are ineffective.
 If inflammation (synovitis) is present, injection of a local corticosteroid/anesthetic mixture may be useful (see Considerations for using corticosteroid injections Considerations for Using Corticosteroid Injections ).

-Metatarsophalangeal joint pain most often results from misalignment of joint surfaces, causing synovial impingement with only minimal warmth and swelling, but may be the initial manifestation of RA.
+Metatarsophalangeal joint pain most often results from misalignment of joint surfaces, causing synovial impingement with only minimal warmth and swelling, but may be the initial manifestation of rheumatoid arthritis.

 Patients have dorsal and plantar joint tenderness with usually minimal signs of acute inflammation.